 TCCLES consists of 11 members, nine of whom are attorneys, appointed by the Supreme Court of Tennessee.
 The Commission has the power to regulate continuing legal education and attorney specialization.

-Attorneys who have earned the Tennessee Certified Specialist designation have acheived significant experience in a specific areas of the law, maintained legal malpractice insurance, passed a written examination, attended continuing legal educational (CLE) seminars, and received positive references from other attorneys who are familiars with their practice and good character.
+Attorneys who are certified by an accredited organization have achieved significant experience in a specific areas of the law, maintained legal malpractice insurance, passed a written examination, attended continuing legal educational (CLE) seminars, and received positive references from other attorneys who are familiars with their practice and good character.

 Attorneys must also follow the applicable bar rules related to attorney advertising when communicating their status as a certified specialist including Tennessee Rules of Professional Conduct (RPC) 7.4.

-The process for attorneys in Tennessee to become certified specialists involves a two steps.
-First, the attorney must be certified in the appropriate field by the appropriate national agency.
-Second, the attorney must:
+The process for attorneys in Tennessee to become certified specialists prior to January 1, 2015, involved a two steps.
+First, the attorney was certified in the appropriate field by the appropriate national agency.
+Second, the attorney would do the following:

-Once the attorney has submitted a copy of his or her certificate from the organization and met the minimum requirements, TCCLES may certify the attorney.
-The attorney may then advertise as a specialist.
+Once the attorney submitted a copy of his or her certificate from the organization and met the minimum requirements, TCCLES would certify the attorney.
+After the certification process was complete, the attorney was permitted to advertise as a specialist.

 Different Specialist Practice Areas Approved for Certification